pmem/pmemkv/ENGINES.md

 Internally the engine uses persistent concurrent hash map and persistent string from [libpmemobj-cpp](https://github.com/pmem/libpmemobj-cpp) library.
 Persistent string is used as a type of a key and a value.

+### Prerequisites

+TBB and libpmemobj-cpp packages required.

 <a name="vsmap"></a>

 vsmap
 -----

 A volatile single-threaded sorted engine, backed by memkind.
+It is enabled by default.
+It can be disabled in CMake using the `ENGINE_VSMAP` option.

 ### Configuration